-If B asks A for something, something B knows A can offer, A is not expected to say no, he’s expected to say yes to continue to be that good loving person.
+If B asks A for something, something B knows A can offer, A is not expected to say no, he’s expected to say yes to continue to be that loving person.

 If A says no to B’s request, it’s likely that B will feel bad and even take an offence, but in pretence may say, “it’s okay.
-I’ll manage” – an externally show, deep inside B will be thinking, “You have what I’m asking for, yet you’ve denied me of it, you’re just being wicked.”
+I’ll manage” – an external show, deep inside B will be thinking, “You have what I’m asking for, yet you’ve denied me of it, you’re just being wicked.”